Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 A practical timeline is 1–3 months for research and property selection, 1–2 months for closing and registration, and 3–12 months for residency processing.

 If your goal is to invest in real estate while building a pathway to residency, permanent residency, and eventual citizenship, Coastal Realty & Property Management can help you find Gold Coast properties that align with your life and investment goals.
-Reach out for a personalized consultation and start planning your costa rica golden visa strategy today.
+Reach out for a personalized consultation and start planning your Costa Rica golden visa strategy today.

 Costa Rica Golden Visa FAQ